Updated: Apr 1, 2022

 I ended up being pleasantly surprised with the Flashback Legends from AtGames, and feel it merits a marginal "B" as it comes.
 You'll have a lot of fun with the console.
 It's not perfect, but there's still a lot of great content, including some fairly rare games.
 As soon as I got my Flashback Legends out of the box, I played it for about five hours.
 For research.

 Atgames is also producing a full-sized arcade cabinet!
 Tentatively called "Legends Home Arcade," it will include more than 250 games, many Atari releases among them.
-You can be sure Retro Injection will cover the system, when it becomes a reality in late 2019.
-(It will almost certainly be better than those super-lame Arcade1UP "cabinets" you see beat and broken at Wal-Mart.)
+It'll almost certainly be better than those super-lame Arcade1UP "cabinets" you see beat and broken at Wal-Mart.

 If vintage arcade games aren't your thing, you probably wouldn't have read this far!
-Retro Injection has a metric ton of great gaming content, including an overview of Robot City, the biggest arcade in New York state!
+Be sure to scope out Retro Injection's metric ton of great gaming content.